syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axes.md

 ---
 layout: post
-title: Multiple-Axis
+title: Multiple-Axes
-description: multiple axis
+description: multiple axes
 platform: js
 control: PivotChart
 documentation: ug
 ---

-# Multiple Axis
+# Multiple Axes

 You can split the pivot chart and its area into multiple panes to draw multiple series with multiple axes.
-Additional vertical/horizontal axis in the pivot chart can be created by the [`axes`](/api/js/ejpivotchart#members:axes) property.
+Additional vertical/horizontal axes in the pivot chart can be created by the [`axes`](/api/js/ejpivotchart#members:axes) property.

 Before rendering multiple axes in the pivot chart, you should know some important properties of axes and series of the pivot chart.